 Insulated Metal Panels (IMPs)

-In Europe, INSPIRE® PIR insulation foam for sandwich panels has achieved the following fire resistance classifications, according to EN 13501-2:
+In Europe, DaltoPUR® and DaltoPIR® insulation foam from Huntsman has been designed to improve the manufacture of the panel and has achieved the following fire resistance classifications, according to European Standard EN 13501-2:

 - Commercial and industrial buildings